lbagic/web.client.js/docs/guide/styles.md

 Try keeping specificity as low as possible.

 Avoid writing combinator selectors (e.g. `.class > p`, `div ul a`), especially as part of global styles.
-It will hinder your ability to override styles later on.
+It will hinder the possibility to easily override styles later on.

 _Avoid using `!important` keyword!_